Last updated October, 2019.

 It's easy to know what we should do - for example,

 But, if you're like the rest of us, you probably don't take action on them consistently.
 Or, much at all!

 When it comes to mindfulness and meditation, if you're reading this article you probably know you should meditate every day.
 And, you probably know you should be mindful when you aren't meditating.

 No doubt you believe strengthening awareness is a great idea.
 But, are you actually practicing?
 Are you putting focused attention on your mind, and watching everything that arises in consciousness?
-Are you choosing not to follow it and, instead, returning to your anchor (if meditating) or the present moment (if not meditating)?
+Are you choosing not to follow it and, instead, return to your anchor (if meditating) or the present moment (if not meditating)?

 Understanding the present moment and what it means to "be present" are wonderful.
 But, are you still indulging day-dreams?
 Are you still ruminating about the past and worrying about the future?
 Or, are you observing your mind as it tries to lead you away from right here and now, and choosing not to follow it?

 And, being mindful throughout your day is a worthwhile pursuit.
 But, are you still having problems with focus and productivity, or being engaged with the current situation before you?
 Are you still prone to emotional outbursts?
 Or, are you resisting the urge to follow thoughts and emotions down a path that culminates in conditioned behavior, and habitual actions and reactions?

-Just like you know you should eat more fruits and vegetables and less fast-food, you know all this.
+Just like you know you should eat more fruits and vegetables and less fast-food, you know all these things.

 You understand everything on an intellectual level.
 But, you don't always take action.